SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/README.md

 ## Contents

 Data is present in the directory `data`.
-Figures are embedded in the corresponding data file.
+Figures generated from each data file are embedded within the file.

 ## Operating system